Skip to main content

 Vacuum bell treatment

-The vacuum bell is a device designed to gently lift the sunken area of the chest over time.
-By creating a vacuum over the indentation, it gradually encourages the sternum to move outward, improving the chest’s shape.
+The vacuum bell is a non-invasive device designed to gently lift the sunken area of your chest over time by creating suction over the sternum.

 How vacuum bell treatment works